 Women were also religiously and politically important.
 Hatshepsut, for example, ruled effectively for two decades, while mothers took over as regent when children became pharaoh but were too young to rule.

 2. Writing in pictures

 The Ancient Egyptians created hieroglyphs at the beginning of the 1st Dynasty 3000 BCE, remaining in use until late in the 4th century AD.
 There are more than 700 different hieroglyphs recorded, with some still unable to be fully translated.
-Hieroglyphs were often a variation of a picture, a sound representing a syllable, and group of pictures used in sequence to tell a more complex story.
+Hieroglyphs were often a variation of a picture, a sound representing a syllable, and a group of pictures used in sequence to tell a more complex story.

-Creating hieroglyphs was a difficult, time consuming task used mainly by those in high office or priesthoods, so scribes created a shorthand version called hieratic script for everyday use.
+Creating hieroglyphs was a difficult, time-consuming task used mainly by those in high office or priesthoods, so scribes created a shorthand version called hieratic script for everyday use.

 Not much was known about the boy King Tutankhamun until his tomb was found by archeologist Howard Carter in 1922.
-Since the discovery he’s become arguably Ancient Egypt’s most studied pharaoh, due to the wealth of riches and information found inside his tomb.
+Since the discovery, he’s become arguably Ancient Egypt’s most studied pharaoh, due to the wealth of riches and information found inside his tomb.